-Notes: Panels (a)-(b) show estimated non-linear IRFs of intermediates intensity to a productivity shock based on Fernald (2014), using specification in (20); the set of controls includes one lead of productivity shock and one lag of intermediates intensity, productivity shock, (log) real GDP, (log) total factor productivity, as well as a time trend.
-Panels (c)-(d) show estimated non-linear IRFs of intermediates intensity to a monetary shock based on Romer and Romer (2004), using specification in (20); the set of controls includes one lead of monetary shock and one lag of intermediates intensity, monetary shock, (log) real GDP, federal funds rate, as well as a time trend.
+Notes: Panels (a)-(b) show estimated non-linear IRFs of intermediates intensity to a productivity shock based on Fernald (2014), using specification in (21); the set of controls includes one lead of productivity shock and one lag of intermediates intensity, productivity shock, (log) real GDP, (log) total factor productivity, as well as a time trend.
+Panels (c)-(d) show estimated non-linear IRFs of intermediates intensity to a monetary shock based on Romer and Romer (2004), using specification in (21); the set of controls includes one lead of monetary shock and one lag of intermediates intensity, monetary shock, (log) real GDP, federal funds rate, as well as a time trend.
 Panels (e) and (f) shock p-values for the test that non-linear terms are zero.

-the case of productivity changes, sign effects are detected: monetary contractions produce drops in intermediates intensity that are much smaller in magnitude than the increases produced by easings of the same size.
+nitude than the increases produced by easings of the same size.
 Moreover, Panel (f) suggests such sign effects are statistically significant at 3- and 4-year horizons, exactly where peaks and troughs of responses occur.
-Finally, recall that in Figure 5(d) I documented presence of similar sign effects in the quantitative version of my model as one varies money supply.
+Finally, recall that in Figure 6(d) I documented presence of similar sign effects in the quantitative version of my model as one varies money supply.